Servbt/React-Portfolio/README.md

 So far I've added in proprietry code and included snippets from my previous portfolio to fill the space that will eventually contain a real portfolio.
 In my todo list currently includes:
-  > Fleshing out the conditionals
+  > Fleshing out the conditionals,
-  > Proper implementation of react routers
+  > Proper implementation of react routers,
-  > Further styling through bootstrap
+  > Further styling through bootstrap,
-  > Inclusion of actual technologies learned
+  > Inclusion of actual technologies learned,
-  > More thorough contact page
+  > More thorough contact page,
-  > Making an actual bio page relating to what I've learned
+  > Making an actual bio page relating to what I've learned.